---

 npm run dev

-Add documents from your starter repository to your new repository (optional)
+## Add pages from your starter repository to your new repository (optional)

-Follow the steps below to add all documents and assets from your starter repository to your new repository:
+Follow the steps below to add all pages and assets from your starter repository to your new repository:

 Download the script and install dependencies: